DOCGroup/ACE_TAO/trunk/TAO/orbsvcs/tests/InterfaceRepo/Union_Forward_Test/README.txt

 // $Id $

 This test illustrates a problem with the IFR service in that it cannot properly handle forward declared unions.

 To validate that this test case is correct as written, modify the test.idl so that the sequence's typedef is a string rather than the forward declared union.
 See that runtest.pl terminates normally.

 Second, the IDL may be compiled by the TAO IDL compiler, demonstrating that it is well-formed IDL.

-There is currently no funding to support developing a solution, this test exists merely as a demonstration.
-For that reason, this test should not be included in the nightly builds until someone is in a position to find and resolve the problem.

 Here is a stack trace relative to the IFR service in TAO 1.6.6: